 - Falling from an inverted position may result in very serious

 injury.
-To decrease potiential of injury, position gymnastic
+To decrease potential of injury, position gymnastic rings

-rings over well padded surface, only high enough to allow full
+over well padded surface, only high enough to allow full range

-range of motion.
-Since this movement becomes more difficult as
+of motion.
+Since this movement becomes more difficult as full

 elevation may be needed.
 For example, raising shoulders until

-slope of shoulders become horizontal may be considered adequate
+slope of shoulders becomes horizontal may be considered adequate,

 depending upon individual body structure and range of motion